octimot/StoryToolkitAI/README.md

 it will not generate any original language transcription together with the translation, meaning that you'll have to transcribe and translate in two different processes.

+### Transcription Settings
+Before starting the transcription process, you can tweak different options, including selecting the source language of the footage, choosing between different Whisper models, the processing device, etc. For faster and better results, we recommend at least selecting the source language.

 ### Copy Timeline Markers to Same Clip
 This copies the current markers to its corresponding clip in the media bin.
 Due to Resolve API limitations, it's important that the corresponding clip